hay/facetool/README.md

     facetool.py swap -i face.jpg -t head.mp4 -o swap.mp4

-Put the features of a video file called face.mp4 on another video file called head.mp4 and save as swap.mp4
+Put the features of a video file called face.mp4 on another video file called head.mp4 and save as swap.mp4.
+The audio of `face.mp4` will be used for the output.

     facetool.py swap -i face.mp4 -t head.mp4 -o swap.mp4